oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 ### Disable SELINUX
 SELINUX must be disabled or in permissive mode.

+### NFS Server installation on Docker Host
+* You must install NFS server rpms on docker host to utilize NFS volumes in containers.

+	yum -y install nfs-utils

 ### Running RACStorageServer Docker container
 * Execute following command to create the container: